 The Strategies for College Success Program

-This is a 3-credit course that introduces effective study skills and time management strategies while providing priority access to tutoring and review sessions.
+This is a 3-credit course that introduces effective study skills and time management strategies while providing priority access to tutoring services.
 The course is designed for students of all levels, to provide a structured, supervised environment in which to learn and apply proven methods for college success to their immediate situation.

 The class meets twice a week, for an hour and fifteen minutes each meeting.
 Students spend the class working with a Peer Mentor, who actively monitors the Student’s other courses, tracking those courses’ deadlines, major objectives, and the Student’s progress towards completing each assigned task.
 The Mentor also serves as a role model and a sounding board for implementing effective time-management and other academic skills.